New Speed Cameras in NZ 2026: Complete Guide to the NZTA Expansion

 Stricter Speed Tolerances

 Alongside the camera expansion, enforcement tolerances have been tightened.
-NZTA does not publicly disclose the exact tolerance threshold, but it is understood to be significantly lower than the 10 km/h tolerance that was in place before 2024.
+NZTA doesn't publicly disclose the exact tolerance threshold, but it's understood to be much lower than the 10 km/h tolerance that was in place before 2024.
 The safest approach is to drive at or below the posted speed limit.

 For more on how tolerances work, see our speed camera tolerance guide.